Arman-Salahshour/Taxi-demand-prediction/README.md

 ![](https://github.com/RozhanMk/Taxi-demand-prediction/blob/main/images/xgboost.png)

 # Final Model
-We used simple deep learning with dense layers and we got the best result:
+We used deep learning with dense layers and we got the best result:
 ![](https://github.com/RozhanMk/Taxi-demand-prediction/blob/main/images/deep.png)

 # How to run